 I’ve intermittently witnessed this disintegration during regular visits to see my family.
 Watching the scenery of your childhood rust and fade is admittedly a normal part of becoming an adult.
 But what’s happening to my hometown goes beyond some ineffable, inevitable change associated with “the passage of time.”
 Needles is dying a slow and graphic death, and not knowing what’s causing this has made it all the more agonizing.
 Naively, I somehow thought that if I could understand what’s pulling Needles under, then something could be done to rescue it.

 The early signs of decay in Needles became a full-blown crisis after the financial collapse of 2008.
 Along with many smaller businesses, two of the larger employers in Needles—the Ford and Chevy dealerships—closed.
 Several motels around town also closed, ushering in an era of dilapidated buildings and barren lots.
 In May 2008, a local city council member who was interviewed by the Los Angeles Times described downtown Needles in startling, if tasteless, terms: “It’s like little Hiroshima.
 It’s HiroNeedles.”
-As the Great Recession set in, unemployment in Needles reached a peak of 14.8% in July 2010.
+As the Great Recession set in, unemployment in Needles reached a peak of 14.8 percent in July 2010.

 In February of that year, the town’s only grocery store, Bashas’, announced that it would close.
 Unlike Claypool’s, the closing of Bashas’ hit home: my oldest brother, Charlie, had worked at Bashas’ for over a decade.
 Charlie is in his 40s and has Down syndrome.
 He lives in Needles with my parents.
 Charlie worked at Bashas’ two mornings a week, and going there was his primary form of both physical activity and social contact.
 Charlie was intensely fond of his co-workers, who treated him not with the pity that so many people reserve for the disabled, but as a colleague and a friend.